bdnguyen10231/RiseLabKneeExo/README.md

 If there is a noticeable offset, you can calibrate the sensors by click on their respective buttons.

+## Controller
+The controller has two components, high-level control and low-level control.
+The high-level control currently has two modes, "Zero-impedance" and "Sinusoidal."
+The zero-impedance mode essentially sets the reference to zero which is equivalent to making the knee join experience virtually zero impedance as it moves.
+The sinusoidal mode sets the reference to a sinusoidal response.
+You can adjust the sine wave's frequency and amplitude in the GUI.

 ## Troubleshooting

 ### GUI says "High-level control broke"